 Conversations at the confluence of technology, policy, privacy, security, and law

 The Dissonance Event Series explores the confluence of technology, policy, privacy, security, and law from a global and national perspective.
 It seeks to increase universitywide, multidisciplinary discourse, and support university initiatives, including those related to data science.
-Recordings of all past Dissonance events are available.
+In addition to hosting events throughout the academic year, Dissonance co-sponsors events across campus.
+Recordings of past Dissonance events are available.

-IA marks National Cyber Security Awareness Month with special events, featured information about IT security, and more.
-See Cyber Security Awareness Month 2018 for information about the most recent recognition of the month.
+Every October, IA marks National Cybersecurity Awareness Month with special events, featured information about IT security, and more.
+See National Cybersecurity Awareness Month 2019 for information about what was done in 2019.